 - You will need to maintain confidentiality in handling health information about the menopause. - Any specific needs identified (including reasonable adjustments that are agreed) should be recorded and reviewed regularly. - You should be aware of the potential impact of menopause on performance.
-If someone's performance suddenly dips, it is worth considering whether the menopause may be playing a part in this. - Case law has shown the need to take medical information into account in capability situations where ill health has been raised by the employee - symptoms, including starting later after difficulties in sleeping, taking more breaks during the day or needing to leave work suddenly.
-Many staff have a time of day when they are able to work most productively and adjusting working hours to suit that time is a reasonable adjustment.
+If someone's performance suddenly dips, it is worth considering whether the menopause may be playing a part in this. - Case law has shown the need to take medical information into account in capability situations where ill health has been raised by the employee -

-seeking advice from the GP and/or occupational health practitioner.

-Staff should not experience any detriment because they may need time off during this time.
+- seeking advice from the GP and/or occupational health practitioner. - Staff should not experience any detriment because they may need time off during this time.
 Any absences • Flexibility to attend clinics, hospital should be managed in line with the Managing Attendance At Work Policy and the Manager in knowing "their employee" should use discretion when applying the policy.